About Wendy Laura Belcher

 - If you are interested in reading some of Prof. Belcher's scholarly research, you can go to her Academia site where she has posted many of her articles and portions of her books.

-- If you are interested in watching Prof. Belcher talk about her research, you can go to her Research Video [video here].
+- If you are interested in watching Prof. Belcher talk in general about her research on African literature, present on one aspect of the book about Walatta Petros, or show images from monasteries on Lake Tana, you can go to Research Videos.

 - If you are interested in talking with Prof. Belcher and have a Princeton ID, you can sign up for Writing Walks and Talks with her.